zopefoundation/grok/doc/developing_grok.rst

    documentation which is truly outdated and no longer best practice.
 Do this
    here: http://grok.zope.org/documentation/edit

-9. Official Documentation: Create a build of the docs from the tagged release and copy it to the server.
-Detailed steps are documented in the `Updating the Official Grok Documentation (OGD)`_ page.

-10. Send out an email to at least zope-announce@zope.org as well as grok- dev@zope.org announcing the new release.
+8. Send out an email to at least zope-announce@zope.org as well as grok- dev@zope.org announcing the new release.
 The text can be based on the release notes written at point 7.

-11. Update the Grok Wikipedia article with the information about the latest
+9. Update the Grok Wikipedia article with the information about the latest
    release: http://en.wikipedia.org/wiki/Grok_(web_framework)

 .. _`Updating the Official Grok Documentation (OGD)`: http://grok.zope.org/project/meta/updating-the-official-grok-documentation-ogd